spotify/spotify-web-api-ts-sdk/README.md

 }
 ```

-You might want to override this behaviour if you use a client side framework like React or Vue and you need to record some state, or trigger some opration before the redirect for oAuth / token exchange happens.
+You might want to override this behaviour if you use a client side framework like React or Vue and you need to record some state, or trigger some operation before the redirect for oAuth / token exchange happens.
 For example - you might want to add something to localStorage that you can read back when the user returns to the application.

 ### Extensibility - cachingStrategy